St Hermans Estate Co Limited

 How much maintenance is involved?

-Other than general cleaning, the only regular maintenance you need to do is to prepare the caravan for winter each winter.
+Other than general cleaning, the only regular maintenance required is to prepare the caravan for winter at the end of each season.

 Who is responsible for the pitch?